 It’s finally summer break!
 Your kids have been working hard all school year long and now they get to sleep in and veg out all day, right?
-Well, while they technically could do that, they really shouldn’t!
-Having so much free time over the summer is a nice break from the constant go, go, go! scheduling that often occurs during the school year.
-But rather than seeing summer as an opportunity to be more physically active, many see it as a chance to do…nothing.
-All that hard-earned fitness goes straight out the window.
-It must be remembered that the recommendation for 60 minutes or more of daily physical activity for children is not just for during the school year; it’s for ALL year!
-So, while there may not be recess or PE time scheduled into their days, children still need to get outside and get active doing something they enjoy in order to stay healthy and maintain their fitness throughout the year.
-Here are some tips for making that happen:
+Of course not!
+Having so much free time over the summer is a nice break from the constant go, go, go schedule that often occurs during the school year, but it’s also important to see summer as an opportunity to be more physically active.
+All that hard-earned fitness during the year needs to be maintained, so the recommendation for 60 minutes or more of daily physical activity for children is not just for during the school year.
+It’s for ALL year!

 Be Supportive